If view exercise as a means to lose weight, your ears may well perk up at any mention of “exercise this way and you’ll burn more fat.”

 No, no, no, no, no.

-Unless you are a well-seasoned exerciser who is looking to really fine tune your routine to reach a specific performance or body composition goal, you are wasting valuable time and energy on small details like that.
-Here’s what you need to concern yourself with:
+Unless you are a well-seasoned amateur or professional athlete who is looking to really fine tune your routine to reach a specific performance goal, you are wasting valuable time and energy on small details like that.
+Here’s what you would be better off focusing on:

 - Finding one or more activities that you enjoy doing on a regular basis.
 These should be activities that you are comfortable doing right now, but that also give you the opportunity to challenge yourself as you become more fit.